njmei-brown/fly-group-activity-monitor/README.md

-flyGrAM
+fly-group-activity-monitor (flyGrAM)
 ====================
 Set of functions and scripts to do real time fly activity quantitation with the added option to control optogenetic stimulation

 Overview:
 ---------

-The flyGrAM (Group Activity Monitor) allows for quantitation of fly motion (i.e. the number of flies moving in a given frame) during various experimental paradigms.
+The flyGrAM allows for quantitation of fly motion (i.e. the number of flies moving in a given frame) during various experimental paradigms.
 Importantly, this movement quantitation is done in real-time (or near real-time).